 Learning how to clean PC fans means you’ll have to also know how to remove the fan for cleaning.
 However, fan removal is a delicate task that requires a bit of know-how to get right.
 You can ask a friend who’s more knowledgeable for help or you can learn to do it yourself.
 Interested in the DIY process?
 Here’s what you must do.

 - Locate the two, three, or four-pin power cable connecting the fan and motherboard

 - Grab the connector end and pull it upward from the motherboard or power supply

 - Note: make sure not to pull on the wire or else you might break it away from the connector

 - Use a screwdriver to remove the fan’s screws from the computer

 - Note: certain case fans use small, removable clips instead of screws that you can press or pull; in this case, we recommend checking the manual about the proper removal process

-How Often Should I Clean My PC Fans?
+How Often Should You Clean Your PC Fans?